Ek Kasak Reh Gayi is a Pakistani drama serial written by K Rehman and directed by Dilawar Malik.

 Paras, her mother and younger sister live with their Taya.
 Taya is very rigid and religious.
-These are two different things, but that’s who he is.
-His son Sarmad is following his footsteps.
+Being rigid and being religious are two different things, but that’s who he is.
+His son Sarmad is following his father’s footsteps.
 Tayi, as one would expect trusts her husband blindly.

 Paras works with Bia at her NGO.

 The unnamed taya ji is a practicing maulvi.
-He wants the women of his household to observe pardah or don’t step out of the house.
-Needless to say, that he doesn’t like Paras working.
+He wants the women of his household to observe pardah or they shouldn’t step out of the house.
+Needless to say, that he doesn’t like Paras’s job.

 Circumstance change and Rania doesn’t want to marry Shahryar anymore.
 Bia selfishly chooses Paras for Shahryar.
 Once they marry, Sarah is also forced to marry Sarmad.

 Then, things change again, for worse.
-Paras donates him her kidney for him to survive.
+Paras donates her kidney for Shahryar to survive.
 Rania comes back in Shahryar’s life and Paras leave the house.
 Rania marries Shahryar.